Jonathan2251/lbd/source/funccall.rst

    1 cpu0-lower        - Number of tail calls
    ...

-The tail call optimization is applied in cpu032II only for this example (it use "jmp	_Z9factoriali" instead of "jsub _Z9factoriali").
+The tail call optimization is applied in cpu032II only for this example (it uses "jmp _Z9factoriali" instead of "jsub _Z9factoriali").
 Tail call share caller and callee stack but cpu032I (pass all arguments in stack) not satisify the following statement, NextStackOffset <= FI.getIncomingArgSize() in isEligibleForTailCallOptimization(), and return